 I joined CLEAR about a year ago on a free trial.
 After I recognized how much time it saved, I gladly paid the membership fee.
 Delta Airlines has a partnership with CLEAR where elite members can receive a discount.
 For example, Diamond Medallion members receive their CLEAR membership for free.

-You can register for CLEAR online or at the airport (get a 2-month free trial using promo code: 2FREE).
+You can register for CLEAR online or at the airport.
 The CLEAR representatives will verify your identification, then scan your biometrics (fingerprints and irises).
 The registration process takes just a few minutes and does not require an appointment.

 Do Children Need to Enroll?